as595/NITheP/README.md

 ### New to Github?

 The easiest way to get all of the lecture and tutorial material is to clone this repository.
 To do this you need git installed on your laptop.
-If you're working on Linux you can install git using apt-get:
+If you're working on Linux you can install git using apt-get (you might need to use sudo):

 ```
 apt install git